ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 --- back

-# Acknowledgments

-The author gratefully acknowledges the contributions and insightful comments from members of the IETF independent stream community and the broader cryptographic community that have helped shape this specification.

 # Pseudocode and Examples {#pseudocode-and-examples}

 This appendix provides detailed pseudocode for key operations described in this document.
 For a visual representation of these operations, see {{diagrams}}.